Thames Water Strategic Partnership (TWSP)

 In 2019, Hounslow was awarded the Thames Water Strategic Partnership (TWSP) as part of our successful bid submission in competition with several other London Boroughs.

 The TWSP is a five-year programme of works running from 2020-2025 which is aimed at improving surface water management and sewer capacity across the borough using Sustainable Drainage Systems (SuDS).
-We are progressing nine schemes across Hounslow, construction of three schemes has been successfully completed at College Road, Green School for Girls and Smallberry Green Primary School.
+We are progressing nine schemes across Hounslow, construction of five schemes have been successfully completed at Thornbury Park, Renfrew Road, College Road, Green School for Girls and Smallberry Green Primary School.

 What are SuDS?